Mathieu Araujo

 Biography

 In 2021, Araujo helped Yale lead the FCS in third down defense (22.1 pct.).
 The Bulldogs finished 19th in total defense (326.9), 21st in rushing defense (117.1) and 22nd in defensive pass efficiency (117.4).
-Araujo mentored defensive back Rodney Thomas II, who became Yale's first NFL draft pick since 2018 when he was selected in the seventh round (239th overall) of the 2022 NFL Draft by Indianapolis.
+Araujo mentored defensive back Rodney Thomas II, who became Yale's first NFL draft pick since 2018 when he was selected by Indianapolis in the seventh round (239th overall) of the 2022 NFL Draft.

-In Araujo's first season at Yale (2019), he helped the team total 11 interceptions, which was tied for second in the Ivy League and a big improvement over a last-place finish the previous season when Yale only had three interceptions.
+In Araujo's first season at Yale (2019), he helped the team drastically improve in interceptions from last place in 2018 with three to 11 total interceptions in 2019, which was tied for second in the Ivy League.

 At Boston College, Araujo coached three draft picks – safety Will Harris (2019, 81st overall, Detroit), cornerback Isaac Yiadom (2018, 99th overall, Denver) and cornerback Kamrin Moore (2019, 189th overall, New Orleans).